-Just as some people are great team players in life, there are some skin care ingredients out there that can fill multiple roles, do what it takes to get the job done, and get along with everyone!
-Without taking any of the credit, they improve skin quality and work quickly to help other ingredients work more effectively.
-Panthenol is one of these ingredients.
+Vitamin B5– also known as panthenol– is one of those skin care ingredients that can fill multiple roles and plays well with others.
+Without taking any of the credit, panthenol improves skin quality and works quickly to help other ingredients work more effectively.
 Efficient, versatile, and highly effective, it’s a true powerhouse.

 IN A NUTSHELL

 Benefits of Panthenol

 Panthenol has a multitude of benefits, but perhaps its most outstanding one is the role it plays as a moisturizer.
 When panthenol hits the skin, it becomes vitamin B5, which is known for its moisturizing properties.

 As a humectant, panthenol pulls up moisture from the deeper layers of the skin so it looks more firm and plump.
 It also acts as an emollient meaning it softens and soothes the skin.
 Because it also helps your skin retain water, it stays soft and moisturized longer.

 The easiest way to use panthenol is within skincare products.
 Because it is so effective at transforming dry, dehydrated skin, we have included panthenol, along with other super hydrating ingredients such as hyaluronic acid and squalane, in our Just Dew It hydrating serum, Youth Fairy retinol moisturizer, and H2 Oh Yeah hydrating moisturizer.